vibe-project/vibe-project.github.io/documentation/0.1.0-SNAPSHOT/play2.md

 # Play 2
 This bridge integrates wes application with the [Play framework](http://www.playframework.org/) 2 which is a high productivity Java and Scala web application framework.

 Because I'm not familiar with Scala, I used Play's Java API.
 Be aware of package name when importing class and note there are some quirks in [PlayServerHttpExchange]({{ site.baseurl }}/documentation/0.1.0-SNAPSHOT/apidocs/io/github/flowersinthesand/wes/play/PlayServerHttpExchange.html).

-If you have an idea to solve the quirks even in introducing scala, please open a pull request.
+**If you have an idea to solve the quirks or improve usability even in introducing scala, please open a pull request.**

 ## Install
 Add the following dependency to your `build.sbt`: